Weekend Trip to the Music City

-Rob is somewhat of a coffee aficionado and always brings us to the best coffee spots whenever and wherever we visit him.
+Rob is of a coffee aficionado and always brings us to the best coffee spots whenever and wherever we visit him.
 Crema Coffee Roasters in downtown Nashville was no exception.
-Owners Rachel and Ben opened Crema in 2007, with the intention of creating both a coffee and human experience.
-Their coffee is sourced from farmers from all of the world with whom they have established direct relationships.
-They had by far one of the widest ranges of coffee that I have seen in the U.S. to date.
+Owners Rachel and Ben opened Crema in 2007, intending to create both a coffee and human experience.
+They source their coffee from farmers from all over the world with whom they have established direct relationships.
+They had by far one of the widest ranges of coffee I have seen in the U.S. to date.
 Albert and I both had hand poured coffee with beans from Yemen that had notes of Turkish apricot, port wine, and toasted pine nuts, while Rob had a coffee soda.
 The interior of Crema is industrial chic and the outside deck has splendid views of downtown.

 Bolton’s Spicy Chicken & Fish

-Unfortunately, Prince’s isn’t open on Sunday (when we learned of hot chicken) so we weren’t able to go to the source, but we visited another local favorite, Bolton’s Spicy Chicken and Fish in East Nashville.
+Unfortunately, Prince’s wasn’t open when we were there (they’re closed on Sundays) so we weren’t able to go to the source, but we visited another local favorite, Bolton’s Spicy Chicken and Fish in East Nashville.
 Albert and I split a plate of wings.
-Confident in our abilities to handle spice and in spite of our server’s warnings, we ordered medium spiced wings, with a side of corn on the cob, and mac n' cheese.
-We survived but barely.
-Hot chicken was, without a doubt, the spiciest food I have ever had.
-To make matters worse, the restaurant had completely run out of beverages so, we devoured our wings and drove quickly, mouths burning to the nearest brewery, Smith and Lentz.
+Confident in our abilities to handle spice and despite our server’s warnings, we ordered medium spiced wings.
+We barely survived.
+The hot chicken was, without a doubt, the spiciest food I have ever had.

 Sky Blue Cafe